Jason-D123/comp122-s23/README.md

         git clone https://github.com/COMP122/comp122-s23.git comp122
         ```

-     1. Update the appropriate shell startup file to source .profile.comp122.
+     1. Update the appropriate startup file to source .profile.comp122.
+For example,
         ```
+        cd
+        cp .profile .profile.orig
         echo "source $HOME/classes/comp122/.profile.comp122"  >> .profile
         ```

-     1. Ensure the 'MARS IDE' is appropriate registered with your computer
+     1. Ensure the 'MARS IDE' is appropriately registered with your computer:
         - Open up Exporer (Windows) or Finder (Mac)
         - Naviage to the COMP122 bin directory:  ~/classes/comp122/bin/
-        - Control-click the Mars4_5.jar icon, then choose Open from the shortcut menu.
+        - Control-click the Mars4_5.jar icon, then choose Open from the shortcut menu
-        - Click Open.
+        - Click Open

   1. Test your local environment.
 First open a new terminal and execute the following commands:
      ```